Connect

 Impacts

-Early Impacts:
+Early Impacts

 • The Partner and Prepare action steps result in stronger relationships between partners and community members, motivating and mobilizing them to work for a healthier community.

-Intermediate Impacts:
+Intermediate Impacts

 • When policies and environmental changes that support health are maintained, they not only create improved community conditions, but can also outlast shifting budgets or turnover in organizations.

-Sustainable Impacts:
+Sustainable Impacts

-Community Change:
+Community Change

 • Successful and sustainable healthy community change initiatives will ultimately create a culture of health in communities, where health is embedded in the community’s identity.
-The neighborhoods, schools, parks, streets, food venues, and other public spaces where the changes occur support and reflect healthy patterns of living, learning, working, and playing, serving as role models to other communities just beginning their path to health.
+The neighborhoods, schools, parks, streets, food venues, and other public spaces where the changes occur support and reflect healthy patterns of living, learning, working, and playing, serving as role models to other communities beginning their path to better health.

-Communities In Action
+Communities in Action

 Buffalo, NY